Cumulocity-IoT/c8y-docs/content/cockpit/exports-bundle/working-with-exports.md

   - app_enablement
 ---

 While the export functionality itself is a standalone feature, you can combine it with other features that allow you to select data points.
-To use the export functionality in this way, you must integrate it with the respective feature, for example, the [Data points table](/cockpit/widgets-collection/#data-point-table) widget.
+To use the export functionality in this way, you must integrate it in the respective feature, for example, the [Data points table](/cockpit/widgets-collection/#data-point-table) widget.

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS: